 Anesthetizing Locations/ Providers

 The number of anesthetizing locations directly plays into subsidy costs.
 Administrators are often pressured to open additional locations, or to provide numerous flip rooms for surgeons.
 However, in the absence of incremental cases to fully utilize the added capacity, with each location comes an increase in staffing costs, as well as a decrease in surgical minutes performed per location.
 This reduction means lower productivity and less billable hours per provider, which then expands the difference between provider expense and realized revenue.
 The additional subsidy necessitated by this capacity may be warranted, but that is ultimately a business decision driven by the ability to increase market share and incremental surgical cases.

-Whether an anesthesia group chooses a physician only, anesthesia care team, or CRNA only model, finding the right fit and balance in a staffing plan can be critical to keeping a subsidy low.
+Whether an anesthesia group chooses a physician only, anesthesia care team, or CRNA only model, finding the right fit and balance in a staffing plan has a direct impact on subsidy.
 The chosen model can have a major impact on the subsidy requirements.
 However, choosing a staffing model is a complex decision requiring the consideration of a variety of factors: surgeon preferences, case complexity, call obligations, after hours workload and subspecialty coverage requirements.
 During negotiations, expert advice from individuals familiar with anesthesia staffing norms can be a valuable resource to help hospitals understand the staffing model complexities and opportunities.

 Revenue Cycle Performance

 While most contracted groups do their best to collect all amounts due to them from payers, anesthesia billing is unique and complex.
 Subsidizing based on a revenue guarantee without closely monitoring anesthesia billing is a common error.
-Ultimately hospitals assume the risk of poor revenue cycle realization.
+In this construct, ultimately hospitals assume the risk of poor revenue cycle realization.
 Ideally, facilities should monitor charge capture, payer contracting strategies, net collection percentages and receive monthly reports.
 In fact, even facilities with fixed anesthesia subsidies should ensure adequate anesthesia revenue cycle practices.
 Otherwise the group may come back with an unnecessarily high request for subsidy upon contract re-negotiation.